Plan Q & A

 It means there will also be greater certainty to the remainder of the proposed plan mediation and hearing process and clearer direction to consent applicants and other plan users.

 No. Only appellants can submit on court decisions, and none of the parties involved appealed the decision on the objectives.
-These objectives will be made operative on from 1 March 2021.
+These objectives were made operative on 1 March 2021.

-The changes to the proposed plan will be notified on Saturday 20 February, and operative from Monday 1 March 2021.
-Details will be available on our website - www.es.govt.nz/waterandland
+The changes to the proposed plan were notified on Saturday 20 February, and became operative on Monday 1 March 2021.
+Details are available on our website - www.es.govt.nz/waterandland